cristibaluta/hxcocoa/README.md

  2. CocoaTouch related frameworks are in the ios package

- 3. swift contains the Foundation framework and other frameworks that are compatible with ios and osx
+ 3. objc contains the Foundation framework and other frameworks that are compatible with ios and osx

  4. SupportingFiles contains default icons and launch images but this is the place to put all your resources like pngs.
 You can specify a custom SupportingFiles folder in the compiler with